gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    * A known limitation is that DTLS in SCTP does not support more than 2<sup>14</sup> bytes of chunks per SCTP packet.
-If the DTLS implementation does not support the maximum DTLS record size the maximum supported packet size might be even lower.
+If the DTLS implementation does not support the full DTLS record size the maximum supported packet size might be even lower.
 However, this value needs to be compared to the supported MTU of IP, and are thus in reality often not an actual limitation.
 Only for some special deployments or over loopback may this limitation be visible.
+Also if the proposed extension to (D)TLS record sizes
+     {{I-D.mattsson-tls-super-jumbo-record-limit}} are published and
+     implemented this extension could be used to achieve full IP MTU (64k).

    There are several significant differences in regard to implementation between the two realizations.

    * DTLS in SCTP do requires the DTLS chunk to be implemented in the SCTP stack implementation, and not as an adaptation layer above the SCTP stack which DTLS/SCTP instead requires.
 This has some extra challenges for operating system level implementations.
-However, as some updates anyway will be required to support the corrected SCTP-AUTH the implementation burden is likely similar in this regard.
+However, as some updates anyway will be required to support the updated SCTP-AUTH specficiation the implementation burden is likely similar in this regard.

    * DTLS in SCTP implemented in operating system kernels will require that the DTLS implementation is split.
 Where the protection